-Training will be given during the induction process relating to the administration of medication to ensure that all staff know what they can and cannot do for a service user; this is updated every three years.
+Training will be given during the induction process relating to the administration of medication to ensure that all staff know what they can and cannot do for a service user; this training is updated on a yearly basis.
 If a care worker should experience problems when administering medication they should contact their line manager immediately and record the issues on the MAR chart or communication log.
 Training will be given in order that staff maintain the dignity, privacy, confidentiality and independence for service user's to make the choice or not to take medication.